pixiteapps/android-cloud-build/android/README.md

 # Android Builder

 The Dockerfile and scripts here help you use Google Cloud Builder to build Android applications.
 These instructions assume that you have [Android SDK](https://developer.android.com/studio/index.html) installed and can build the subject Android application locally on your workstation.

+# Build Environment

+To customize the build environment **during the build process**, for instance, to add environment variables for later build steps, create a script in the working directory called `.buildenv`.

 # Usage

 ### 1. Deploy the builders